perkss/eggplant/README.md

 ## Features (Under Development):
 1. Simplicity - a key feature we do not want to over complicate things.
-2. Three keywords: Given, When-We-Process, Then-We-Expect form the BDD style of testing.
+2. Four keywords: given, when-we-process, then-we-expect, then-we-do-not-expect form the BDD style of testing.
 3. Data driven testing using data tables.
 Import of data tables from CSV for non technical users to write specifications.

 ## Contribute